corprew/visitor-service/README.md

 ## production considerations

 This is designed to take advantage of the LRU key expiry of Redis.
 It makes a new set to store client hashes in every hour and just lets the limited memory of the redis server age them out as needed.
 There is no reason to have this server use a redis with persistence

+## CONTRIBUTING

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit, please do not change the version, or history.
+  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Send me a pull request.
+Bonus points for topic branches.

 ## LICENSE